vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 ice
 X
 From this, we see that land is more easily heated, and ice is most resistant-only shaving about 3 m per year if somehow the entire wrath of radiative imbalance were directed upon it.
-Likewise, we can explore how long it would take to raise the tempera- ture of entire components or melt all of the ice-for an imbalance of 1 $W/m^2$.
+Likewise, we can explore how long it would take to raise the temperature of entire components or melt all of the ice-for an imbalance of 1 $W/m^2$.
 Example 9.4.3 If we could direct all of the annual surplus 1.6 × 1022 J arising from a 1 $W/m^2$ imbalance into one component only,[^58] we could ask: how much will the temperature rise of the entire body be per year, or how much ice would melt?
 If the radiative forcing imbalance is larger or smaller than 1 $W/m^2$, the effect will be proportionally deeper or shallower.
-Like- wise, if we ask about a temperature increase larger than 1°C, the depth would be smaller in proportion.
+Likewise, if we ask about a temperature increase larger than 1°C, the depth would be smaller in proportion.

 [^58]:
 not how it really works